 Trading is certainly capable of making you wealthy as long as you have the skill, knowledge and temperament.

 When you think about trading full-time, you may be planning to try for a job as a professional trader.
-Maybe in the City of London or on a Wall Street trading desk.
+Maybe at a London or Wall Street trading desk.
 Or, like your fantasy, a wealthy person trading for your own account.
 All are possible, but certainly take effort and time to achieve.

 As an idea of what it takes, consider the career path of a trader in a bank.